 - Asthma remedy: Make a homemade vapor rub by combining eucalyptus, peppermint and coconut oil.
 Rub on your chest and neck.

 - Back/neck pain reducer: Combine peppermint, cypress and ginger oils with cayenne pepper and coconut oil for a homemade muscle rub.

-- Broken bones helper: To support the healing of broken bones, apply helichrysum, fir and cypress essential oils.
+- Broken bones helper: To support the healing of broken bones, apply helichrysum, fir and cypress oils.

 - Circulation improver: Add 8–10 drops of grapefruit essential oil to warm bath water.

 - Cold reliever: Take three drops of oil of oregano and frankincense oils three daily for one week.

 - Concentration helper: Inhale bergamot, peppermint or grapefruit seed oils to increase concentration during the day.

 - Cough reducer: Eucalyptus essential oil is known for its powerful ability to fight coughs and open airways.
 Add a few drops into steaming hot water or diffuser.
 Inhale to help clear nasal passage.

 - Depression reliever: To boost mood and relieve depression, add rose essential oil to baths, inhalations and diffusers to improve mood.